 Jump over to your “private browsing” mode on your web browser (“Incognito” in Chrome, “Private” in Safari and Firefox, “InPrivate” on Internet Explorer) and head to Google.com.
 (At my company, we do “private mode” because we don’t want Google to use our past search history to influence what we see on the search results page.)

-Take a look at all the content on page one of Google, ignoring any ad results at the top.
+Look at all the content on page one of Google, ignoring any ad results at the top.
 The 10 (or so) results are your competition!
 What are they missing?
 Can you do better?

 3. Write the best content.

-For an example of an article I recently wrote — with just this goal in mind — check out “How to Become a Millionaire: The Ultimate Guide.”“.
+For an example of an article I recently wrote — with just this goal in mind — check out “How to Become a Millionaire: The Ultimate Guide.“.
 My goal with that post was to write superb content about that topic.
 How did I do?

 Related: 5 Ways Small Businesses Can Compete With Giants in SEO